Investment Practices, Beliefs, Truisms

 We want the market to agree with us….but later.

-The 5 big destroyers of capital are 1) Inflation; 2) Taxes; 3) Misbehavior (overtrading, excessive fees, performance-chasing, leverage, etc.); 4) Misallocations (bad investments, too much risk, etc.); and 5) Catastrophic loss.
+Townsend believes the 5 big destroyers of capital are 1) Inflation; 2) Taxes; 3) Misbehavior (overtrading, excessive fees, performance-chasing, leverage, etc.); 4) Misallocations (bad investments, too much risk, etc.); and 5) Catastrophic loss.

-There are only three conclusions with respect to every investment: ‘Yes’, ‘no’ and ‘too hard’.
+We see only three conclusions with respect to every investment: ‘Yes’, ‘no’ and ‘too hard’.

 If markets were predictable, trillionaires would exist.